LechnerClemens/PythonCalculator/README.md

 This is a simple python calculator.
-This project was used to get a field for the github environment
+This project was used to get a feel for the github environment.